Summary

 Architecture

-SchedulingPolicy: implements the scheduling policy to determine the execution device for each task.
+SchedulingPolicy: determine the device for each task.

-CPUThreadPool: manages a pool of CPU threads to execute tasks concurrently on the CPU.
+CPUThreadPool: manages a pool of CPU threads.

-MemoryPool: re-allocates large blocks of video memory (VRAM).
+MemoryPool: re-allocates large blocks of VRAM.